Skip to content

 }

-Setting config.inline: true renders the group’s fields side-by-side rather than stacked.
+Setting props.inline: true renders the group’s fields side-by-side rather than stacked.

 Repeatable Group